 - Surgical drainage: If the cellulitis complicates into an abscess, your doctor may recommend surgery to drain the pus.

 Most children show immediate responses to antibiotics treatment in outpatient settings.
+The condition is quite painful and the child needs pain relievers and antibiotics to treat the infection and prevent complications.
 However, if there are no signs of improvement within one or two days, your child may need hospitalization and further treatments.

 Tips To Prevent Periorbital Cellulitis In Children